 6. Action verb phrases used consistently.

 Instead of “Responsibilities included proofreading and editing ad copy,” say “Proofread and edited ad copy.”
-See the Resume Guide for list of action verbs.
+See the Resume Guide for a list of action verbs.

 Think in phrases instead of sentences and choose your words carefully.